alexchoi330/Bank-Stock-Account/README.md

 Instructions for Grader

--You can generate the first required event by...
+-You can generate the first required event by adding stocks to list of stocks and display it

--You can generate the second required event by...
+-You can generate the second required event by depositing/withdrawing from account and display it

 -You can locate my visual component by...  or You can trigger my audio component by...

--You can save the state of my application by...
+-You can save the state of my application by pressing menu, then save.

--You can reload the state of my application by...
+-You can reload the state of my application by pressing menu, then load.

 Still have to work on..